Occipital neuralgia and Suboccipital headache – C2 neuralgia treatments without nerve block or surgery

 An introduction to the treatment is best observed in the video below.
 A patient with cervical neck instability is treated with Prolotherapy using a Digital Motion X-ray machine.

 In our many years of practice we have always found that chronic, degenerative problems are not problems that sit in isolation of themselves.
 In other words the problem of occipital neuralgia may not be limited to the area at the base of the skull.
-It could be a problem of posture as well.
+It could be a problem of posture as well and not a problem exclusive of the cervical neck region.

 University researchers in Spain published an interesting study in the Latin American Journal of Nursing (16) that helps illustrate this point.
 The medical team embarked on a four year study of occipital neuralgia patients where the treatment program consisted of postural modification using personalized plantar orthoses (shoe inserts) and osteopathy (massage and manipulation).